SuadeLabs/fire/documentation/properties/purpose.md

 > tangible items that:
 (a) are held for use in the production or supply of goods or services, for rental to others, or for administrative purposes; and
 (b) are expected to be used during more than one period.

-### depreciation
-An account representing the change in value attributable (over a period) to assets where depreciation must be accounted for.

 ### other
 The **other** enum value can be used when it is known that none of the other enum values apply.